BraadMartin/better-rest-api-featured-images/readme.txt

 == Description ==

-The REST API returns a `featured_media` field on the post object by default, but this field is simply the image ID.
+Version 2 of the WordPress REST API returns a `featured_media` field (formerly featured_image) on the post object by default, but this field is simply the image ID.

 This plugin adds a `better_featured_image` field to the post object that contains the available image sizes and urls, allowing you to get this information without making a second request.